Všechny případové studie

 What organizational techniques or tools do you use to plan and synchronize work activities?

-A lot is about setting up processes and procedures. checklists are a great tool, and I'm a big supporter of automation < / span>.
-So when we use some internal tools, for example, we try to make them as intuitive as possible and also, as they say, "foolproof" and to deal with the machine or software.
-Routine activities are usually done by a robot or program much faster and more efficiently than a human.
-Just recently, we bought new machines for the company, which accelerated the previous manual work about eightfold.
-At the same time, the error rate has been reduced and people can engage in activities that require their attention and that cannot be replaced by a machine or robot.
-However, a similar solution often comes with a certain scope and volume of work.
-During my consultations, I often witness the transformation from a small company to a medium-sized one, and I see how, thanks to automation and robotization, the scissors between small and medium-sized enterprises begin to open rapidly.
-Unfortunately, some entrepreneurs often do not realize this.
+A lot is about setting up processes and procedures.
+Checklists are a great tool and I'm a big believer in automation.
+So when we use some internal tools, for example, we try to make them as intuitive as possible and also, as they say ”foolproof" and make sure that what goes in is handled by the machine or the software.
+Routine activities are usually done by a robot or a program much faster and more efficiently than a human.
+We just recently bought new machines for the company that have sped up the previous manual work by about eight times.
+In doing so, the error rate has been reduced and people can focus on activities that require their attention and that cannot be replaced by a machine or robot.
+However, similar solutions often come with a certain scale and volume of work.
+In my consulting, I often witness the transition from a small business to a medium-sized company and I see how automation and robotics are the reason why the scissors between small and medium-sized businesses are rapidly opening up.
+Unfortunately, some entrepreneurs often don't realize this.

 An example of one of the work checklists that PNM uses to maintain the quality of services provided.